verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 </Directory>
 ```

-Then in your ssh terminal window, as the non-privileged user, type `cd` to get to your home directory, then `cd ..` then `ls -l`.
+Then in a terminal window, as the non-privileged user, type `cd` to get to your home directory, then `cd ..` then `ls -l`.
 If the perms of your user directory do not end with `r-x`, add execute permissions (Apache will need a full path of perms to be able to see your website files)

 `chmod o+x newuser`